3D SAN JIGEN KAKUTÔ BARUZU

 s

 3D Ballz is sadly the kind of title that feels more like a technical demo than a game.
-It nevertheless displays some amazing technical candies and the pseudo-3D made out of cleverly designed sprite scaling and some amazing Mode-7 moments.
+It nevertheless displays some amazing technical candies and the pseudo-3D is made out of cleverly designed sprite scaling that leads to some incredible Mode-7 moments.
 The music tracks are also technically amazing but the tunes and melodies are sadly forgettable.
 The rest of the game, and especially the gameplay, is sadly poorly designed.
-The worse offender is probably the terrible and unfair way the CPU controlled characters behave - because of that the one player versus mode often becomes a frustrating and cheap experience.
+The worst offender is probably the terrible and unfair way how the CPU controlled characters behave - because of this unfortunate flaw, the one player versus mode often becomes a frustrating and cheap experience.
 3D Ballz is unique and very original, no doubt about it, but the gameplay and controls are terrible and the overall design tasteless.
-This is a shame as the game shows a lot of potential... unfortunately potential just leaves you craving for more...
+This is a real shame and the game had a lot of potential... unfortunately it just leaves you craving for more...

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING